16th November 2021

 Yes, trampolines are Safe for 2 year olds provided they have a safety bar and are supervised.
 An adult should be supervising any children on a trampoline at all times.
 The safety handlebar is also necessary for them to hold onto and keep their balance.

-According to the Cleveland Clinic the orthopedic surgeon Ryan Goodwin, MD (1), ‘Small children are 14 times more likely to get hurt than bigger children’.
+According to the Cleveland Clinic orthopedic surgeon Ryan Goodwin, MD (1), ‘Small children are 14 times more likely to get hurt than bigger children.
 They advise that children under 6 years of age do not use a trampoline.
 Because their bones are still growing and developing the repetitive jumping has an effect(2).
 Unfortunately, most children do not share this view.

-Fun, health and physical fitness are for everyone, even 2 year olds.
+Fun, health, and physical fitness are for everyone, even 2-year-olds.
 Just because they are young doesn’t mean they can’t have fun.
 The question of whether trampolines are safe for 2-year-old has been around for a long time.

-Comparison Chart for 2020 Toddler Trampolines
+Comparison Chart for 2022 Trampolines for 2 year old